Chart Color Schemes

 Narangba lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Based on projected demographic shifts, a significant population increase is forecast for Narangba's top quartile of national statistical areas.
-By 2041, the area is expected to increase by 6,905 persons, reflecting an overall increase of 26.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort.
+Based on aggregated SA2-level projections, a significant population increase is forecasted for the Narangba (SA2), with an expected rise of 6,905 persons by 2041, reflecting a total increase of 26.3% over the 17-year period.

 Frequently Asked Questions - Population